Michael BurfittInternachi certified professional inspector |

 Load Bearing Walls Contrary to some horror stories you may read of load bearing walls being cut down, in most modern homes the roof is constructed using engineered trusses, which generally do not require support (for the top level of the house only) aside from the exterior walls.
-However, In Nova Scotia only a structural engineer can certify a wall is not load bearing.
-There are lots of articles online about how to identify a load bearing wall, but it is not always that simple as an internet search.
+However, in Nova Scotia and most area of North America only a licensed engineer can certify a wall is not load bearing.
+There are lots of articles online about how to identify a load bearing wall, but it is not always as simple as an internet search.
 Plumbing & Electrical When plumbing and electrical systems were originally installed, no thought was given to what the home would look like 30, 40, or 50 years into the future.
 A lot of these shows make it look like a simple 2-hour job to move some wires and pipes when in reality, it can be a very difficult and expensive task.
 These two systems have to be engineered carefully and relocating these features is not as simple as simply adding new pipes and wires.
+There is a very good reasons plumbers and electricians are expensive and it isn't because they are just greedy.
 Houses are Designed to Have Zones Modifying the structure can affect the home’s HVAC (Heating, Ventilation and Air Conditioning), as these systems were designed with walls and separation in mind.
 Not only can energy flow be disrupted and possibly require remediation but there is no longer a way to “seal off” specific rooms.
 For example, in our home the kitchen heat can be turned low after supper to save energy, but this is not generally possible in an open concept house.
 There is also the issue I see in some flipped houses where the stove is moved from an exterior wall towards a more central location.
-Rarely is the ventilation factored in and while it isn’t required by any building codes, it won’t take long for the lack of a kitchen fan to become unpleasant.
+Rarely is the ventilation factored in and while it actually is NOT required by any building codes, it won’t take long for the lack of a kitchen fan to become unpleasant.
 NOISE!
 We always have a child and sometimes more than one in our house.
 As great as kids are, there can be no doubt they are noisy.
 With an open concept house, the sounds of children (or their favourite shows) can travel throughout the home.
 Asbestos Any home built before the 80s almost always has asbestos in it.
 While generally harmless if left alone, it becomes very dangerous when disturbed.
 Always assume any home built before the 80s has asbestos in the walls until proven otherwise.
 For these reasons and many more, it is important to think twice before knocking down walls.
-TV shows are designed to provide a wow factor but as a homeowner, unforeseen issues can develop after the sledgehammers are brought in.
+TV shows are designed to provide a WOW factor but as a homeowner, unforeseen issues can develop after the sledgehammers are brought in and the walls come down.
 One of the most interesting aspects of a home inspection is going into the attic space.
 This is an area where few homeowners venture and provides plenty of valuable information as to the condition of the home.
 One such important detail is ventilation.
 Do unfinished attics where nobody spends any time in really need ventilation?
-Absolutely!
+Yes!

 There are several reasons why poor ventilation needs to be corrected: